 An Urgency to Act

 Regardless of eventual outcome, the announcement of this plan created an urgency to evolve clinical decision support (CDS) in the legacy VA electronic health record with intent to streamline and optimize CDS to improve patient and provider experience, reduce clinician cognitive burden, and reduce implementation burden by standardizing the representation of clinical statements and integrating the terminologies we use to populate those clinical statements.

 How can we achieve true interoperability of clinical decision support, not only between VA and DoD, but among all health care entities, regardless of EHR platforms?

-The SOLOR model brings together different terminology standards by using a single model that can encompass any customized content.
-Informaticists and developers can convert user-supplied terminologies into the single model by using open source software to produce SOLOR content.
-SOLOR “standardizes the standards,” and provides a consistent foundation for anyone to easily create and share customized clinical content to achieve interoperability between standards.
+The Solor model brings together different terminology standards by using a single model that can encompass any customized content.
+Informaticists and developers can convert user-supplied terminologies into the single model by using open source software to produce Solor content.
+Solor “standardizes the standards,” and provides a consistent foundation for anyone to easily create and share customized clinical content to achieve interoperability between standards.

-To learn more about SOLOR, please read the white paper available here.
+To learn more about Solor, please read the white paper available here.

 The ANF model provides a set of guidelines to model clinical statements, enabling the understanding of data derived from clinical statements regardless of their clinical specialty source or location.
-A clinical statement represents an entry in the patient record that documents clinical information that are structured in a computable manner, ensuring that data can be expressed in an interoperable way.
+A clinical statement represents an entry in the patient record that documents clinical information that is structured in a computable manner, ensuring that data can be expressed in an interoperable way.